 Many investments involve unstable value, like stocks.
 Appraisers will consider these issues when deciding the value of individual elements within a marital estate.

 Aside from property appraisal and distribution, high-asset divorces present other challenges, as well.
-When those of more modest means untie the knot, they have to decide on who gets the house, their few valuable assets, child visitation and custody, and alimony and child support.
+When those of more modest means untie the knot, they have to decide on who gets the house, their few valuable assets, child parenting time and custody, and alimony and child support.
 However, the court will consider a spouse’s standard of living when awarding alimony.
 This can be much more contentious in high-asset divorces than modest-asset divorces.

 SAM LAW OFFICE LLC has helped hundreds of couples untie the knot and begin new lives.
 High-asset divorces can be contentious and unpleasant as everything you have built together over the course of your marriage is assigned a value and split.
 Sometimes, the spouse who is not the primary breadwinner believes that the other spouse is hiding assets in trusts or offshore accounts.
 A skilled Arlington Heights high net worth divorce attorney can help you protect your interests and stake in your investments and help you lay the foundation for your future.